Hello Nature, Goodbye Stress – Say Hello to Less Stressful Travel

 Ways to Get Outside While Travelling

-2. Sit outside in your back yard.
+• Sit outside in your back yard.
 Take your shoes off and let your feet feel the ground underneath.
-Or look up into the sky.
+Or look up into the sky – something you can do anytime, day or night.

-6. Get away on a weekend camping trip.
-If you don’t have camping gear, there are plenty of places you could rent for the weekend that are in nature.
-Nature doesn’t have to be somewhere on a mountain, it can be by the beach or a lake.
-Water is known to have a calming effect as well and offer great health benefits.
+• Nature doesn’t have to be somewhere on a mountain, it can be by the beach or a lake.
+Water is known to have a calming effect on the mind as well and offer great health benefits.
+You could swim, surf, fish, kayak, sail, scuba dive or whale watch!

 Are You Ready to say Hello Nature.
 Goodbye Stress?

-Being connected to the outdoors isn’t as hard as you think.
-Even a one hour lunch break sitting in a park will help.
-When life gets too much, even when travelling.
-Stop, say hello nature, joy and calmness and goodbye to stress and poor mental health.
+Being connected to the outdoors isn’t as hard as you think and I hope this post has both encouraged and inspired you to get outdoors.
+Even a one hour lunch break sitting in a park will help keep your mind focussed.
+When life gets too much, even when travelling, stop, say hello nature, joy and calmness and goodbye to stress and poor mental health.
+OK, I’m off for a walk – how about you?

 Person Walking in nature to destress PIN.